zulucoda/muzi-twitter-feed/README.md

 * OS Ubuntu Linux 18.04 LTS

 ## Installation
-To install dependencies, navigate to the project root directory your console and execute the following command:
+To install dependencies, navigate to the project root directory in your console and execute the following command:
 ```shell
 yarn install
 ```